-Shape the global discourse on energy platform for all stakeholders to foster action, the convergence of efforts and knowledge sharing for impact on the ground.
+Provide an inclusive platform for all stakeholders to foster action, the convergence of efforts and knowledge sharing for impact on the ground.

 Support country-level decision-making to accelerate the renewables-based transformation of their energy systems, advance strategies to decrease global emissions and achieve sustainable development.